 However, if you can clearly show that you have a closer connection to a country other than the US, then the IRS will treat you as a non-resident alien even if you meet the SPT.
 In order to claim the exemption, you must file Form 8840 with the IRS.

-From an immigration standpoint, Canadians are allowed to be in the US for up to 180 days on a rolling year.
+For the USCIS immigration standpoint please refer to our article entitled Dispelling the Myth of the “30 Day Rule” for Canadian Snowbirds.
 Canada and the US both track the number of days that visitors spend inside their borders, and they share this information with each other, making it important for all snowbirds to keep their own detailed report of how many days they have been in the US in case inaccuracies arise.

 Additionally, most provincial health ministries require 183 days of physical presence in their respective provinces in order to provide free health care coverage.
 Exceptions include Ontario, which requires 153 days in each of the two consecutive years immediately before the absence, and Newfoundland and Labrador, which requires 122 days.